What is water fasting | Types of Water Fasting | Pros and Cons of 30 day water fasting | Water Fasting Weight Loss Results

 Recently, the most popular form of fasting has been Intermittent Fasting.
 Many have found success with weight loss and improvement in certain health conditions while intermittent fasting.
 Intermittent fasting is based on a schedule of fasting hours and eating windows which leads to overall calorie restriction.

-Water fasts, specifically 30 day water fasts, have gained attention as a way to achieve rapid weight loss.
+Water fasts have gained attention as a way to achieve rapid weight loss.
 These types of longer fasts come with many health risks and should only be done under medical supervision.
 Some claim the benefits of water fasts include reduction in body fat and improvement in insulin resistance and high blood pressure.